kimnhat2000/Ansible_setup/README.md

-I have every necessary tools including `op`, `git`, `suo`, `curld` etc installed for control node to run ansible network.
+I have every necessary tools including `op`, `git`, `sudo`, `curl` etc installed for control node to run ansible network.
 We can use it to test ssh agent, `op` and ansible 1Password modules

 # STEPS TO DEPLOY ANSIBLE NETWOR